News from the group:

 • State-of-the-art applications and integrated analyses (read more)

-The Vienna Science Chair of Bioinformatics was founded 2005 on winning a five-year WWTF startup grant together with its partners.
-It now is a permanent chair embedded in the Dept of Biotechnology and endowed by Boku University Vienna.
+Originally the Vienna Science Chair of Bioinformatics, the research group was founded 2005 on winning a five-year WWTF startup grant together with its partners.
+It then became a permanent chair embedded in the Dept of Biotechnology and was endowed by Boku University Vienna until 2013.
+It now forms an independent Research Group at the newly founded Institute for Molecular Biotechnology.

 Vienna Skyline